 Responsible banking is characterised by long-term relationships not only with clients, but also with staff.
 This is why we select our staff very carefully and have invested heavily in staff training over many years.
-Besides high levels of technical professionalism, the result of our training efforts is above all an open and transparent communication culture.
-From a risk perspective, well-trained employees who are accustomed to voicing their opinions openly are an important factor for managing and reducing risk, specifically operational risk and fraud risk.
+Our intensive training efforts not only produce a high level of professional competence, but also and above all, they promote an open and transparent communication culture.
+From a risk perspective, well-trained employees who are accustomed to thinking critically and voicing their opinions openly are an important factor for managing and reducing risk, specifically operational risk and fraud risk.